-As part of completing DPT 752 (Clinical Education III) and DPT 753 (Clinical Education IV), students may participate in one alternative experience that ranges in duration from 1 to 3 weeks.
-Examples of these alternative experiences include but are not limited to: travel to Tanzania or Peru to provide physical therapy under the supervision of a Clinical Instructor in those countries, internship at the APTA national headquarters in Alexandria, VA, or observation in animal physical therapy.
-In order to assure that students receive adequate time in traditional clinical experiences, alternative experiences are limited to one per student.
+Students may participate in one Global Health Pathway experience.
+International Experiences will provide physical therapy under the supervision of a Clinical Instructor.
+In order to assure that students receive adequate time in traditional clinical experiences, Global Health Pathway experiences that occur during CE courses are limited to one per student.
 Students interested in international clinical experiences must go through an interview/application process and will take the Global Health elective.
-The students selected will work with their clinical advisor to select sites that will accommodate an international experience.
+The students selected will work with their clinical education advisor to select sites that will accommodate an international experience.
+Successful completion of all CE coursework may be required to attend international immersion experiences.